 The easiest way to get to Villers Abbey is by car.
 It’s also possible to take the train to the Villers-La-Ville train station and then walk to the abbey (2 kilometers).

 #22 Montagne de Bueren

-Located in the center of Liege, this staircase is one of the most famous attractions in Belgium and usually considered one of the world’s most impressive staircases.
-With 374 stairs, it connects the permitted a direct link between the city center barracks at the citadel.
+Located in the center of Liege, this staircase is one of the most famous landmarks in Belgium and is usually considered one of the world’s most impressive staircases.
+With 374 stairs, it connects the permitted direct link between the city center barracks at the citadel.

 Built in the 19th century to honor the 600 soldiers who died defending Liège from an attack of the Duke of Burgundy in the 15th century.
 It was named after Vincent de Bueren, the man who lead the defense of the Liège at the time.
 It’s completely free to enter and it’s always open to the public.

 Montagne de Bueren is a characteristic artwork of the 19th century, constructed with bricks, sandstone blocks.
 From the top, we get some marvelous views and from below it just looks magnificent.
 We strongly suggest you climb it – it’s exhausting but there’s a very nice sense of achievement when reaching the top.